arunlam/finztrust/Explanation.md

 - **Connectable** interface: allows the Connection classes to implement the function `getRequest()`.
 - **GithubApiConnection** class: is a Singleton class for creating the connection to the resources such as API Github Users.
 And it is also a builder class that conntains `Connectable` type function to get request from `HttpClient` (Supported in Java 11 or higher) or `HttpURLConnection`.
     - > We use these 2 classes (`HttpClientRequest` and `HttpUrlRequest`) as an example of choosing different data source connection like MySql, Microsoft SQL Server, or postgres and so on.
+    - > In case of the version of the installed Java Runtime Environment (JRE) is 11 or higher, the program will allow the request by `HttpClientRequest` or `HttpUrlRequest`.
+However, JRE version is lower than version 11, then program will requeset by `HttpUrlRequest` class.
 - **HttpClientRequet** class: a class implements the `Connectable` interface to do `getRequest()` through the `HttpClient` which is suppported in Java 11 or higher.
 - **HttpUrlRequest** class: a class implements the `Connectable` interface to do `getRequest()` through the `HttpURLConnection` which is supported in Java 8.